lvhernandez/will-sdk-for-signature-sigcaptx-windows/GETTING-STARTED.md

 * Accept the End User License Agreement to use the SDK

 The downloaded Zip file contains the SDK with documentation.
-The folders 'SignatureSDK' and 'SigCaptX' are included in the Zip file and contain the MSI and EXE installers.
+The folders 'SignatureSDK' and 'SigCaptX' are included in the Zip file and contain the MSI and EXE library installers.

 ## Download an evaluation license